ecovisum/edi-net-web/readme.md

 ## ToDo (IA and planning):

 - [ ] investigate and compare online payments
-- [ ] have fallback for generating hard invoices
+- [ ] have fallback for generating invoices
 - [ ] outline content inventory and store text

 ## Content to decide on later